aws-solutions/application-pattern-orchestrator-on-aws/README.md

 ### Solution overview

-Using this solution, application and technology teams can use a self-service web user interface (UI) to submit their application patterns as CloudFormation or CDK for automatic validation, manual review, approval and publishing to AWS Service Catalog as AWS Service Catalog products for CloudFormation based patterns and to AWS CodeArtifact as software packages for CDK based patterns.
+Using this solution, application and technology teams can use a self-service web user interface (UI) to submit their application patterns as CloudFormation or CDK for automatic validation, manual review, approval and publishing to AWS Service Catalog as AWS Service Catalog products for CloudFormation-based patterns and to AWS CodeArtifact as software packages for CDK-based patterns.

 This solution is intended for deployment in an enterprise by IT infrastructure and security architects, security administrators, developers, and DevSecOps professionals who have practical experience with the AWS Cloud.

 ### Benefits

+1. **Self-service, low touch experience friendly to developers** Facilitate contribution of application patterns from your distributed engineering teams in a decentralized manner.
+Automatic validation accelerates basic compliance checks allowing developers to continue to use familiar tools, such as Git, to publish, review, and iterate on pattern feedback in an asynchronous manner.
+Reduce reliance on central teams and improve overall productivity.
-1. **Drive consistency and standardization of controls across your organizations** Shift governance to the left by enabling the use of patterns, incorporating guardrails, for new applications, at scale.
+1. **Drive consistency and standardization of controls across your organizations** Shift governance to the left through the use of patterns incorporating guardrails, for new applications, at scale.
 Automatically validate pattern security, architecture, and compliance, against organization specific policy-as-code.
-Embed attributes into patterns which are automatically inherited by new applications using the underlying patterns.
-Apply controls and governance consistently based on patter attributes.
+Embed attributes to be automatically inherited by new applications using the underlying patterns.
+Apply controls and governance consistently based on such attributes.
-1. **Self-service, low touch collaboration supported by automation** Facilitate the contribution of application patterns from your distributed engineering teams in a decentralized manner.
-Automatic validation accelerates basic compliance checks, while developers continue to use familiar tools, such as Git, to review and iterate on feedback in an asynchronous manner.
-Reduce reliance on your central teams and increase overall productivity.
-1. **Centralized discovery of approved application patterns** Allow your engineering teams to quickly browse and search for patterns via a centrally accessible, unified portal.
-Navigate a standalone user interface built for application developers, with ease.
-Automatically notify users of new patterns, and updates.
+1. **Centralized discovery of approved application patterns** Allow your engineering teams to quickly browse and search for patterns via a centrally accessible, unified user interface built for application developers.
+Automatically notify users of the availability of new patterns, and updates to existing patterns.
-1. **Integrated with AWS Service Catalog and Code Artifact** Orchestrates the end-to-end publishing of approved patterns to customizable destination repositories, with out-of-the-box support for AWS Service Catalog for CloudFormation (Cfn) based patterns, and AWS CodeArtifact for Cloud Development Kit (CDK) based patterns.
+1. **Integrated with AWS Service Catalog and Code Artifact** Orchestrate the end-to-end publishing of approved patterns to customizable destination repositories, with out-of-the-box support for AWS Service Catalog for CloudFormation (Cfn) based patterns, and AWS CodeArtifact for Cloud Development Kit (CDK) based patterns.

 ---